carbon-language/carbon-lang/docs/design/generics/details.md

 We can think of the interface as defining a struct type whose members are function pointers, and an implementation of an interface as a value of that struct with actual function pointer values.
-So an implementation is a table of function pointers, one per function defined in the interface.
+An implementation is a table mapping the interface's function signatures to function pointers.
 For more on this, see [the implementation model section](#implementation-model).

 In addition to function pointer members, interfaces can include any constants